-And to be honest, the male applicant really were struggling to sustain against the phalanx of highly motivated females, who where presenting themselves in perfect condition, who were meticulously prepared and passed the selection procedure with class and style: very focussed and mature the girls were presenting their work to the members of the selection committee, who repeatedly were left speechless with the competencies displayed to them.
-The boys, in comparison, almost seemed unmotivated and confused and repeatedly had to be reminded that they were not at all that clueless, as they were behaving themselves at the very moment…
+And to be honest, the male applicant really were struggling to sustain against the phalanx of highly motivated females, who were presenting themselves in perfect condition, meticulously prepared and who passed the selection procedure with class and style: very focussed and mature the girls were presenting their work to the members of the selection committee, who repeatedly were left speechless with the competencies displayed to them.
+The boys, in comparison, almost seemed unmotivated and confused and repeatedly had to be reminded to get going …

-After the selection procedure was done, the first 8 spots were taken by girls, making them 16 out of 20 overall…
+After the selection procedure was done, the first 8 spots were all taken by girls, totalling 16 out of 20 …

-Of course also males can think this way, no worries, but it’s generally not ‘biologically’ accessible to them, nor is it well developed.
-Likewise I know female engineers who think like guys do, but who are definitively ‘biologically’ female: but also these are very rare.
+Of course, also males can think this way, no worries, but it’s generally not ‘biologically’ accessible to them, nor is it well developed.
+Likewise, I know female engineers who think as guys do, but who are definitive ‘biologically’ female: but also these are very rare.

-When I was trying to explain my visitors how design management, in it’s optimal form, would establish this holistic way of thinking within organizational structures, and with that could enable the creation of relevant and human centered solutions, I thought for an instance that also Dad was seeing something in it.
+When I was trying to explain to my visitors how design management, in its optimal form, would establish this holistic way of thinking within organizational structures, and with that could enable the creation of relevant and human-centred solutions, I thought for an instance that also dad was seeing something in it.
 He ‘confessed’ to be a manager and then he stressed that he would like his daughter to do something that could play a significant role in international business.
-Well, most apprently ‘design’ alone seemed a bit too creative, less career supportive to him…
+Well, most apparently ‘design’ alone seemed a bit too creative, less career supportive to him…

 Now I am curious to see how this continues and if I can welcome the daughter in my program for the coming year, but foremost I am curious if something did stick with daddy…

-If it’s meant to be that a human centered business will prevail as the more sustainable and successful way of business doing, and that females naturally provide the right thinking needed to shape and manage these businesses, will we need a quota in future?
+If it’s meant to be that a human-centred business will prevail as the more sustainable and successful way of business doing and that females naturally provide the appropriate thinking needed to shape and manage these businesses, will we need a quota in future?